Literacy

 Teaching Science in March Made Easy

 Spring in the classroom means tons of fun is in store for science!
 Clouds and water, living and nonliving, insects, and plants are all topics that we cover as we teach our science standards.
-I wanted to show you just what I have up my sleeve for Science for March
+I wanted to show you just what I have up my sleeve for spring science for March

 Science experiments are one of the best things you can add to your science block of time because they provide hands-on experiences for students to investigate.
 I always take my students through the scientific method.
 By the way, you can grab posters for the scientific method HERE FREE.

 I like to do an experiment either at the beginning of the week to capture my students’ attention and also to evaluate what they already know about the topic.

 I also like to do them at the end of a unit to extend our learning and dig deeper into a topic!
 Here are some experiments you will find in Science for March about water, clouds, insects, and living and nonliving.